Udoma Udo Udoma: Early life

-Udoma Udo Udoma was born on the 26th of February 1954 in Aba, Abia State, Nigeria, the 3rd of seven children to Sir Egbert Udo Udoma (former justice of the Nigerian Supreme Court and the first African Chief Justice of Uganda) and his wife, Lady Grace Udo Udoma (née Bassey).
-Sir Egbert was knighted by Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland in 1964.
+Udoma Udo Udoma is an Ibibio man from Akwa Ibom State and son of Dr., Sir Egbert Udo Udoma.
+He was born on the 26th of February 1954 in Aba, Abia State, Nigeria, the 3rd of seven children to Sir Egbert Udo Udoma (former justice of the Nigerian Supreme Court and the first African Chief Justice of Uganda) and his wife, Lady Grace Udo Udoma (née Bassey).
+Sir Egbert Udo Udoma, an Ibibio man and an associate of Professor Eyo Ita was knighted by Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland in 1964.

 He attended Government School, Aba from 1959 to 1961 and Corona School Ikoyi, Lagos from 1962-1964, before joining his father – who had been appointed Chief Justice of Uganda in 1963 – to complete his primary education at Nakasero Primary School in Kampala, Uganda.

 He returned to Nigeria to study at King’s College, Lagos, from 1966 to 1972 - before being accepted into Oxford University.

 Udoma studied law at Oxford University’s St Catherine’s College and graduated with a B.A.
 (Law) degree in 1976 and obtained a post-graduate degree, the B.C.L. degree in Jurisprudence in 1977, before returning to Lagos, Nigeria to attend the country’s law school.